Yandex Salario Ingeniero de Software Backend en Serbia | $44.1K-$157K+ | Levels.fyi

-La compensación de Ingeniero de Software Backend in Serbia en Yandex va desde $44.1K por year para G15 hasta $157K por year para G18.
-El paquete de compensación year mediano in Serbia totaliza $81.1K.
+La compensación de Ingeniero de Software Backend in Serbia en Yandex varía de $44.1K por year para G15 a $157K por year para G18.
+El paquete de compensación mediano year in Serbia totaliza $81.1K.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel